-Please find the list of use cases currently identified by the team to be addressed by our Content Replacement application.
+Here is a list of use cases we have identified to be addressed by our Content Replacement application.
 This list is of course non-exhaustive and you could find your own use of our application.

 All these use cases are based upon a linear workflow.
 The original content is always a live source.

-The replacement content is also live but it can actually be generated from a live, slate or an asset source type.
+The replacement content can be generated from a live or an asset source type.

 |Use Case||Replacement content||Contextualization added value|

 |Blackout||Alternate content (e.g. content with no restrictions, slate message, promotional message)||Comply with content provider distribution policies (typically for live sports events)|